Ongoing Projects

 Within the international meteor community there is always a lot of action, with people from around the world working on all kinds of meteor-related projects.
 This page aims at encouraging people to contribute to existing projects or even start new ones.
 Basically, this page tries to summarize something of what's going on.
 Remark that the projects on this page are not necessarily run by the IMO, we just give an overview.

-It doesn't matter if you're an amateur or a pro, if you're working on something meteoric yourself, don't hesitate to contact the webmaster and claim your own spot here!
-Please include a short description of your project (one paragraph) to go on the this page, and optionally a more elaborate explanation that could be linked from this page.
+It doesn’t matter if you’re an amateur or a pro, if you’re working on something meteoric yourself, don’t hesitate to contact the webmaster and claim your own spot here!
+Please include a short description of your project (one paragraph) to go on this page, and optionally a more elaborate explanation that could be linked from this page.

 If you're interested in one of the projects already listed here, you should definitely get in touch with the people involved; their contact details are always provided.

-IMO Meteor Observation Handbook
+IMO Meteor Observation Handbook and Meteor Shower Workbook

+Thirteen years after the IMO’s “Handbook for Visual Meteor Observers” (1995), a new “Handbook for Meteor Observers” was published.
+As the title says, the 1995 handbook was devoted to visual meteor observations.
+The IMO’s “Photographic Handbook” was sold out for many years as well, and there were requests for instructions to other observing techniques, too.
+Therefore the 2008 “Handbook for Meteor Observations” covers the visual, photographic, video, telescopic and radio observation of meteors.
+It also includes – as the 1995 handbook did – a description of the meteor showers currently included in the IMO’s Working List, with a concentration to the recent observations and up-to-date activity information.
 Thanks to the contribution of numerous authors, this broad spectrum of topics was collected and updated.
-Of course, meteor astronomy - observations as well as theoretical work - will produce new results and insights.
+Of course, meteor astronomy – observations as well as theoretical work – will produce new results and insights.
 Hence we plan to work on the texts on a continuous base with the aim to publish updated and revised new editions.
-In the 2009 edition, we have included some minor changes, a few updates and corrections of typos which went into the 2008 edition.
+In 2014, we produced a fully revised version of the Handbook.
+In the 2014 edition, the description of meteor showers has been omitted.
+Instead, this information is now the subject of the Meteor Shower Workbook.
+The rationale behind this decision is that while observing instructions are rather stable, shower information is more subject to updates as new observations are being made.
+It is our intention to update the Meteor Shower Workbook approximately every 3-4 years.
 You are invited to contribute to future versions by sending comments on the current texts and figures or to write texts/produce figures.
-Of course, we also try to keep the information provided in the Handbook, the annual Meteor Shower Calendar and on the IMO web pages consistent.
+Of course, we also try to keep the information provided in the Handbook, the Shower Workbook, and on the IMO web pages consistent.
 Finally, we cross-check the data with those provided by the IAU Meteor Data Center.

-[Contact: Juergen Rendtel] [Get the handbook]
+[Contact: Juergen Rendtel] [Get the Handbook] [Get the Shower Workbook]

 Meteor Beliefs Project